 - conduct acoustic bathymetric and water column surveys.

 The cores would be analyzed for hydrocarbon content and fingerprinting for presence of Macondo oil, microbial community structure, activity, and impact on sediment geochemistry, and evidence of gas hydrates.
-At hard grounds, the coral/bivalve community will be investigated.
-An ECOGIG team aboard the research vessel R/V Pelican will link up with R/V Falkor for the lander operations.
-And there will be an overflight by an aircraft operated by On Wings of Care to record aerial photography of surface oil slicks.
-On November 19th, there will be an exchange of research teams on board.
-The second leg, led by Chief Scientist Charles Fisher of Penn State University, will focus on deep-sea coral studies.
+At hard grounds, the coral/bivalve community were investigated.
+An ECOGIG team aboard the research vessel R/V Pelican linked up with R/V Falkor for the lander operations.
+And there was an overflight by an aircraft operated by On Wings of Care to record aerial photography of surface oil slicks.
+On November 19th, there was an exchange of research teams on board.
+The second leg, led by Chief Scientist Charles Fisher of Penn State University, focused on deep-sea coral studies.

-Follow the researchers with reports from the field that will be posted on this website by expedition outreach coordinator, Debbie Nail Meyer.
+Reports from the field were posted on the website by expedition outreach coordinator, Debbie Nail Meyer.